gsnitker/ArcBurn/README.md

-# ArcBurn Phase 2
+# ArcBurn
-## *Integrating fire behavior modeling with archeological material science to evaluate fire risk to cultural resources and support fire management decision processes*
+*A new phase integrating fire behavior modeling with archeological material science to evaluate fire risk to cultural resources and support fire management decision processes*

 ### Identifying needs and developing new decision support tools for cultural resources